julianlam/feps/fep/fe34/fep-fe34.md

 ## Rationale

 [ActivityPub] standard does not specify authentication and authorization mechanisms.
-However, in some cases it hints at the importance of the web origin:
+However, in some cases it hints at the importance of an object's origin:

 >**3.
 Objects**